vvvv/Timeliner/README.md

 Toggle Collapse active track | Ctrl+<
-Nudge selected keyframes by one frame | Left/Right Arrow Keys Nudge selected keyframes values | Up/Down Arrow Keys (also use Shift/Ctrl/Alt vvvv-style to change stepsize) F5 | Reload page in case it is frozen or to reload CSS
+Nudge selected keyframes by one frame | Left/Right Arrow Keys Nudge selected keyframes values | Up/Down Arrow Keys (also use Shift/Ctrl/Alt vvvv-style to change stepsize) Jump to next/previous keyframe | Up/Down Arrow Keys (with no keyframe selected) Change EASE mode of selected keyframe | E (toggles through: In, Out, InOut, None) Reload page in case it is frozen or to reload CSS | F5

 ### Styling
 Edit web\project.css if you want to change colors, stroke-widths or fonts.